Command-line client

 Also be careful to avoid races:

-# patch will likely run BEFORE get has downloaded foo.sieve.
+# patch will run BEFORE the download of $script has finished

 Use echo to wait for previously sent commands to finish: